WebCuratorTool/webcurator/webcurator-docs/guides/developer-guide.rst

 API candidates exist:

-1. Agent API - A generic wrapper supporting different crawlers, such as Heritrix1, Heritrix3 and other potential crawlers, such as WebRecorder.
+1. Agent API - A generic wrapper supporting different crawlers, such as Heritrix3 and other potential crawlers like WebRecorder and Brozzler.
     Re-develop WCT Core and Harvest Agent to be crawler agnostic, allowing other crawl tools to be utilised by WCT.
 Harvest Agent pooling/grouping also required to allocate scheduled Targets to different crawl tools.